zephan-spencer/gem5-SALAM-README/GEMM_Example.md

-Take some pictures from the paper.
-Object overview for sure.
-If anything relevant for the gemm example take it.

-For GEMM:  File generated from sys_validation.
-The .dot file

-[TOC]

-# Writing the accelerator code
+# Writing the Accelerator Code

 In this example we want to design an accelerator for a generic matrix multiply operation (GEMM).
 This example has already created in **benchmarks/sys_validation/gemm** and will be referenced throughout this guide.
 It contains a folder for accelerator code (hw) and a folder for the host code (sw).

-When creating your accelerator there are a few considerations to be made.
-These include what kind of parallelism are you desiring, power consumption, and target area.
+When creating your accelerator there are a many considerations to be had.
+These include:

-**how do you want to integrate it into the system, how are you going to feed it data, is it going to be coupled in memory, does it need DMAs?
-How do you want to control the accelerator?**
+- What kind of parallelism are you desiring
+- Desired power consumption
+- Target area.
+- How to integrate it into the system
+- How to receive data
+- Is it going to be coupled in main memory
+- Does the accelerator need DMAs
+- How to control the accelerator

 In this example, we are going to design a highly parallel accelerator that is loosely coupled in memory and control.
+It will also utilize a DMA for memory transfers between the accelerator's scratchpad memory, and main memory.

-For our accelerator code we have two files. top.c manages the GEMM accelerator and DMAs, and gemm.c includes our algorithm with any compiler optimizations that we want.
+Our accelerator code has two main files. top.c manages the GEMM accelerator and DMAs.
+While gemm.c includes our algorithm with any compiler optimizations that we want.

 ## gemm.c